 Our Analysis and Test Results

 The Tarmac AWD is a unique hybrid hard-sided/soft-sided bag.
 It has a polycarbonate shell on the back to protect the handle and add durability and structure, while the front coated polyester gives you more options for storage and packing.
-This bag weighs 8 lbs 2 oz and is 22 x 13 x 9 inches.

 Ease of Use

 — Cam McKenzie Ring